Minutes waiting to be approved by Faculty Senate

 I. Call to Order

 a.
 Chris Posbergh moves to approve.
-Marg Hammersla seconds.
+Maggie Thorsen seconds.
 None opposed.
 No abstentions.
-Approved.
+Minutes are approved.

 III.
 FYI Items